rutkai/Mjolnir-Authentication-Server/readme.md

     NODE_ENV=production node index.js

 If you want to use your authentication server, I can recommend using [forever](https://github.com/foreverjs/forever).

+#### Selecting encryption algorithm

+You can dump the available encryption algorithms by running the server in verbose mode:

+    MJOLNIR_VERBOSE=true node index.js

 ### Minecraft clients and servers